aitorzaldua/gaja/README.md

+To use the gaja.wevhapp, please, download and install the Holochain Launcher.

 Installing the Launcher:

-- Go to the Releases page.
+- Go to the Releases page https://github.com/holochain/launcher/releases
 - Download the appropriate executable for your platform and execute it.

 Usage: